1. Getting Started#

 1.1.
 Prerequisites#

-Rather than installing Python directly, install Anaconda, a collection of free and open-source data science software.
-Anaconda includes three things you’ll need to follow along with this reader:
+Rather than installing Python directly, install the Anaconda Distribution, a collection of free and open-source data science software.
+The Anaconda Distribution includes several things you’ll need to follow along with this reader:

 Python 3